Privacy Shield Policy

 Simpligov encourages interested persons with questions or concerns relating to this Policy to contact us using the contact information below.
 Any questions or concerns regarding the use or disclosure of Personal Data should be directed to the Chief Information Officer at the address set forth below.
 Within the scope of this privacy notice, if a privacy complaint or dispute cannot be resolved through SimpliGov, LLC’s internal processes, SimpliGov, LLC has agreed to participate in the VeraSafe Privacy Shield Dispute Resolution Procedure.
 Subject to the terms of the VeraSafe Privacy Shield Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
 To file a complaint with VeraSafe under the Privacy Shield Dispute Resolution Procedure, please submit the required information to VeraSafe here: https://www.verasafe.com/privacy-services/dispute-resolution/submit-dispute/

-For Employee Personal Data, Simpligov is committed to cooperate with the different national EU Data Protection Authorities (“DPAs”) and comply with the dispute resolution procedures such DPAs may indicate in cases of complaints by Employees as well as with any regulations or guidelines such DPAs may issue from time to time in in accordance with EU and Member State data protection legislation.
-Simpligov undertakes to register and/or keep its registration updated as a data controller and/or processor in all jurisdictions where Simpligov maintains entities in the EU.
+For Employee Personal Data, Simpligov is committed to cooperate with the different national EU Data Protection Authorities (“DPAs”) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the dispute resolution procedures such DPAs may indicate in cases of complaints by Employees as well as with any regulations or guidelines such DPAs may issue from time to time in in accordance with Switzerland, EU and Member State data protection legislation.
+Simpligov undertakes to register and/or keep its registration updated as a data controller and/or processor in all jurisdictions where Simpligov maintains entities in the EU and Switzerland.

 Where a complaint cannot be resolved by any of the before mentioned recourse mechanisms, individuals have a right to invoke binding arbitration under the Privacy Shield Panel as a recourse mechanism of ’last resort’.